aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 ![Polyaxon v1 - VSCode Service Run View](./assets/screenshots/polyaxon-v1-vscode-service-run-view.png)

+The service you see here is embedded within Polyaxon's dashboard.
+You can
-The service you see here is embed within Polyaxon's dashboard.
-You can click on the `Fullscreen` button to have a single browser tab be dedicated to this service.
+click on the `Fullscreen` button to have a single browser tab be dedicated to this service.